-It’s not easy when every few minutes your baby is putting something in their mouths.
+It’s not easy when every few minutes your baby is putting something in their mouth.
 It can make life as a parent to a baby even harder than it already is, meaning you can’t take your eyes off them for a minute!

 Babies like to explore the world with their mouths, it’s a reflex, they do it instinctively without giving it much thought!
 The mouth and lips are are full of nerve endings to it’s a great way for a young child to find out more about their environment!
 This is why we all know babies and young children must be supervised at all times.

 However, this can make everyday life for us even harder with hazards around every corner!!
 Babies need to learn when it is safe to explore with their mouths and when it is not.
 For example if you are setting up a sensory box with taste safe items for your baby to taste and play, it’s ok for them to taste (one mouthful or so, not eat the whole lot!) but then when playing with something like play dough or outdoors in the garden, they need to know that it is not safe for them to do so.
 Children usually stop tasting their play at around three to four years old.